li5hu1in/bathesisspongebob.github.io/README.md

-# bsthesisspongebob
+# bathesisspongebob
-This is a set of webpages for my BA graduation thesis.
+This is a set of webpages of my BA graduation thesis.
 Only for testing purpose.

+This is for pset8 CS50.
+Bootstrap is used in building the webpages.